BlasBenito/myWebsite/content/post/10_dtw_from_scratch/index.markdown

     make.row.names = FALSE
     )

-  #stop when coordinates are 1, 1
+  #stop when step coordinates are 1, 1
   if(all(tail(path, n = 1) == 1)){break}

 }